dashpay/docs/introduction/information.rst

   science, and electrical engineering.
 Applications of cryptography include ATM cards, computer passwords, and electronic commerce.

+DAP
+  Decentralized Application Protocol.
+This term describes an application running on top of the Dash DAPI platform.

+DAPI
+  Decentralized Application Programming Interface.
+See above for a definition of API.
+DAPI will perform the same functions as an API, but with quorums of masternodes acting as the endpoints for API communication.

 Dark Gravity Wave
   In concept, :ref:`Dark Gravity Wave (DGW) <dark-gravity-wave>` is similar to *Kimoto Gravity Well*, adjusting the difficulty levels